Should we adopt a senior dog? Here’s why they’re great

 We’re all getting older – some of us are approaching senior status.
 Sure, we can’t do strenuous activities like we used to, we need extra sleep to function, and maybe we need to change our diet to stay healthy.
 But, does that make us any less lovable or good friends?
 Of course not.

 The same is true for our pets.
-Unfortunately, when people are looking to adopt a dog or cat, they often overlook an animal if it’s labeled a “senior.”
+Unfortunately, when people are looking to adopt a dog, they often overlook an animal if it’s labeled a “senior.”
 They believe the myth that older pets don’t like to play, do nothing but sleep, or need more costly vet visits.
 Not true!
 Here are five specific reasons from us — plus 21 more reasons from our friends at Beyond the Treat — on why you and/or your family should adopt a shelter dog.

 At Forever Loved Pet Sanctuary, we have awesome senior dogs who bust all the myths.
 In fact we have a minor celebrity!
 Deuce is an 11-year-old Plott Hound mix, whom you can see competing on Animal Planet’s Dog Bowl II on Saturday, Feb.
 2 (check with your cable or satellite provider, as times may vary) with other senior dogs.